What is a Horizontal Merger?

 - Further utilize economies of scale (thus reducing costs)

 - Reshape the company’s competitive scope by reducing intense rivalry

 Problems in Achieving Merger Success

-Although there are many benefits to a horizontal merger, it may not be fully realized and it may not actually create added value.
+Although there are many benefits to a horizontal merger, they may not be fully realized and the merger may not actually create added value.
 Merging companies face problems such as:

 - Integration difficulties: Merging two different corporate cultures can be difficult.

 - Difficulty in building a working relationship: Due to differing management styles, it may be difficult to build a working relationship.

 - Inability to achieve synergies: The expected synergies may never be realized and this may end up reducing overall value.